daireto/sqlactive/docs/api/serialization-mixin.md

 ) -> dict[str, Any]
 ```

-> Serializes the model to a dictionary.
+> Serialize the model to a dictionary.

 > **Parameters**